Moroccan Carrot and Lentil Soup

 Instructions

 • Carefully ladle the soup into a blender.
-Add 1 cup filtered water and cashew butter (or Greek yogurt).
+Add 1 cup filtered water and cashew butter (or tahini or Greek yogurt).
 Secure lid on blender and remove center piece of lid to release steam.
 Place a clean kitchen towel over the opening to avoid splatters.
 Process soup until smooth, about 45 to 60 seconds.

 Notes